Is Red Oak Good for Cutting Boards? (What You Need to Know)

 If you buy something through our posts, we may get a small commission.
 Read more here.

 Unlike plastic, wood is more durable, especially the ones with grains perpendicular to the surface.
-Among other things, red oak has soft surface which prevents blades from blunting.
+Take red oak, for instance.
+Its soft surface ensures blades don’t get blunt too quickly.

 What is Red Oak Wood: Key Characteristics, Origin, and More